• Winter recipes

 Roasted Gram Flour

-• To make Roasted Gram flour, dry roast 2 Tbsp roasted gram dal in a pan until it slightly changes color.
+• To make Roasted Gram flour, dry roast 2 tablespoon roasted gram dal in a pan until it slightly changes color.

 • Allow it cool down and blitz them to a fine powder.
 Sieve if necessary and the roasted gram flour is ready to use.
 Simply measure out as needed and store the remaining for using later.